ncatlab/nlab-content/pages/1/2/3/0/321/content.md

      y
   }
 $$
 where $s$ is some other object of the category.

-This [[diagram]] is called a 'span' because it looks like a little bridge.
+This [[diagram]] is called a 'span' because it looks like a little bridge; 'roof' is similar.
+The term 'correspondence' is prevalent in geometry and related areas; it comes about because a correspondence is a generalisation of a binary [[relation]].
+Discussion of this terminology on the blog is [here](http://golem.ph.utexas.edu/category/2009/05/nlab_more_general_discussion.html#c023768).

 Note that a span with $f = 1$ is just a morphism from $x$ to $y$, while a span with $g = 1$ is a morphism from $y$ to $x$.
 So, a span can be thought of as a generalization of a morphism in which there is no longer any asymmetry between source and target.